reymon359/how-to-live/advices/Learn to forgive/index.md

 ---
 name: 'Learn to forgive'
-Categories: ['Happiness', 'Love', 'Health', 'Mental health', 'Problems', 'Solutions', 'Freedom']
+Categories: ['Happiness', 'Love', 'Health', 'Mental health', 'Problems', 'Solutions', 'Freedom', 'Relationships']
 ---
 # Learn to forgive

 To forgive is to change the negative feelings that you have about a fact for positive ones.

-When you forgive someone you are not just helping the other person but yourself.
+When you forgive someone, you are not just helping the other person, but yourself.
 You're being freed from all resentment.

-Learn also to forgive yourlsef.
+Learn also to forgive yourself.
 You are not perfect, none of us is.
 We make mistakes like everyone else.
 Accept them and learn from them.

-Forgiving is the solution to a lot of problems and the earliest you forgive, the earliest the problem gets solved.
+Forgiving is the solution to most problems.
+Therefore, the earliest you forgive, the earliest the problem gets solved.

-If you really love someone and you have a problem forgive them.
-It is not worth to be upset.
+If you have a problem with someone you really love and can be solved by forgiving, do it.
+It's never worth being upset.

-Forgive a second time if necessary, however, be carefull forgiving the same mistake more than twice.
-In those cases just forgibing may not be the best solution.
+Forgive a second time if necessary.
+However, be careful forgiving the same mistake more than twice.
+In those situations, just forgiving may not be the best solution.

 ## Quotes